SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and SAP S/4HANA/README.md

 4. Create a **Space** in your new subaccount.

-See sections [Create a Subaccount](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/05280a123d3044ae97457a25b3013918.html?q=subaccount) and [Create Spaces](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/2f6ed22ccf424dae84345f4500c2d8ea.html) the  BTP documentation for more details.
+> See sections [Create a Subaccount](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/05280a123d3044ae97457a25b3013918.html?q=subaccount) and [Create Spaces](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/2f6ed22ccf424dae84345f4500c2d8ea.html) in the SAP BTP documentation for more details.

 ## Set Up Entitlement for SAP S/4HANA Cloud Extensibility

-1. In the [SAP BTP Cockpit](https://account.hana.ondemand.com/), open your global account and navigate to **Entitlements** &rarr; **Subaccount Assignments**.
+1. In the [SAP BTP Cockpit](https://account.hana.ondemand.com/), open your global account and navigate to **Entitlements** &rarr; **Subaccount Assignments** in the left-hand pane.

  ![SAP BTP Cockpit](./images/setup7.png)

-2. In the Subaccounts dropdown list, select your subaccount and choose **Ok**.
+2. In the **Subaccounts** dropdown list, select your subaccount and choose **Ok**.

 3. Choose **Configure Entitlements** &rarr; **Add Service Plans**.